tkurtbond/tkurtbond.github.io/posts/2021/07/07/logging-the-output-of-long-commands-run-multiple-times/index.rst

        # Example: "incf file .tar.gz" results in "file_2021-07-07.tar.gz", or
        # "file_2021-07-07_N.tar.gz" if "file_2021-07-07.tar.gz" already exists,
        # where N is 1 or greater.

-       # Need getopts to match python version.
-But it is only for verbose, so no?
        local prefix suffix fileprefix i testname sep1 sep2 prefix="$1"
        suffix="$2"